 It is very important that you take this medicine exactly as its prescribed.
 If you don't, you may not be getting all its benefits.

 Research shows that LTRAs can significantly reduce asthma symptoms both during the day and at night, helping to lower the risk of a potentially fatal asthma attack.
 In one 12-week trial of patients aged two to five, those taking it had more days without any asthma symptoms and needed lower doses of inhaled steroids.
 In another clinical trial carried out in adults, LTRAs reduced symptoms and lowered the need for higher doses of inhaled steroids.

 In people with exercise-induced asthma, LRTAs have been shown to improve lung function, reduce symptoms, and reduce the use of reliever medicine.
 This medicine has also been shown to increase physical activity and improve quality of life.

 Bear in mind, though, that it can take one or two weeks before you feel the full benefits of this medicine.
 But if LTRAs have had no effect after you've been taking them for six weeks, then they are probably not the right medicine for you.
-You and your GP or asthma nurse will need to discuss other treatment options.
+You should have an appointment after 4- 8 weeks to talk to your GP or asthma nurse about how you're getting on with the new medicines, and if you need to discuss other treatment options.

 The key things you need to know:

 - Over time, it is possible that LTRAs can become unsuitable for some people even if they have been suitable in the past.
 If you think that taking this medicine is causing you to become unwell, speak to your GP or asthma nurse straight away.
 They may be able to change the dose or way you take it (so you take the granules instead of a tablet, for example).
 Or they may need to change your prescription.